October Freedom Fund Update: Earnings Increased 25% Over a Year Ago

 Investment income from mutual funds and ETFs.

 Our target dividend amount is $17,500 per year.
-Our total earnings for the previous four quarters were $14,662. (see graph below).
-We are $2,838 short of our dividend income target!
+Total earnings for the previous four quarters were $14,662, leaving us $2,838 short of our dividend income target.
+Progress feels tangible!

-My biggest question right now is: if we enter a bear market and remain stuck in the ’90s, or even drop into the ’80s or even ’70s for an extended period of time, when do we stop contributing to the Freedom Fund and shift our focus to other financial goals, such as saving for big short-term purchases?
+3. Short-Term vs. Long-Term: If we enter a bear market and remain stuck in the 90% range (or even drop lower) for an extended period, when do we shift focus to other financial goals like saving for big short-term purchases?

 José